FSH Abnormalities and Male Infertility

 Normal FSH Levels Despite Decreased Sperm Production

-In some circumstances, men with low sperm production are found to have FSH levels in the normal range (1.0–7.0 mIU/mL).
+In some circumstances, men with low sperm production are found to have FSH levels in the normal range (1.0–7.6 mIU/mL).
 Usually the pituitary gland gets signals (from messengers such as inhibin B) that the testicles are making less sperm than they should, and it responds by increasing FSH in the bloodstream to tell the testicles to make more sperm.
 Sometimes, however, the FSH response from the pituitary gland is blunted, in that it does not produce more FSH in response to decreased testicular sperm production.
-In these circumstances, increasing FSH levels (through either clomiphene, anastrazole, or exogenous FSH; see above) may stimulate the testicles to produce more sperm.
+[Esteves SC.
+RBMO 2024].
+In these circumstances (normal FSH levels, decreased sperm density), studies have shown increases in semen parameters with the use of exogenous FSH therapy.
+[Behre HM.
+FrontEndocrin 2019] Official AUA/ASRM guidelines report some potential benefits (including increased pregnancy rates) for the treatment of idiopathic male fertility in men with normal or slightly elevated FSH levels.
+[Schlegal PN.
+FertSteril 2021].
+Higher dosages of FSH have been associated with greater degrees in improvements in some studies, but there are also increased medication costs with this approach as well.
+[Caroppo E. FertSteril 2023].